jlder/SLM-recorder/docs/02_recorder_architecture.md

 This document captures the recorder software architecture and operating concept.

-It combines the previous scope/operational-concept material and the architecture material into one document so that:
+This document defines the recorder software architecture and operating concept so that:

 - requirements remain in `01_recorder_requirements.md`;
 - architecture and scope decisions remain here;